 - Do you feel your identity and confidence is inseparable from your job?
 Is over working a way for you to distract from not having a fulfilling relationship with yourself?

-Working hard is one thing, but when did becoming successful become synonymous with making grandiose, debilitating sacrifices that hinder your wellbeing?
+Working hard is one thing, but if you are making debilitating sacrifices that hinder your wellbeing, then that should be monitored.
 If you’re being asked (or even asking yourself) to conform with this image of success, then perhaps it’s time to redefine what real success looks like to you.

 Real life often can’t be summed up in a pretty montage reel.